Complaints Policy

 In exceptional circumstances, where this timescale is not possible, we will provide a valid reason to the customer.
 We will also regularly communicate with the customer until the complaint is fully resolved.
 This should not exceed a further 10 working days.

-If an extension beyond 20 working days is required to enable Longhurst to respond to the complaint fully, this should be agreed by both parties.
+If an extension beyond 20 working days is required to enable Amplius to respond to the complaint fully, this should be agreed by both parties.
 We will also provide the customer with the contact details of the Ombudsman.

 All final responses will be sent to the customer in writing.
 Within the resolution letter we will always make the customer aware of their right to escalate their complaint if they are unhappy with the outcome and how to do this.